 Oklahoma City Thunder forward Darius Bazley does things his own way.
-The upcoming documentary, Gap Year, which chronicles Bazley’s unconventional path from high school to the NBA, is set for a December 1 release via most streaming services.
-The full Gap Year trailer can be viewed above.
+The documentary, Gap Year, which chronicles Bazley’s unconventional path from high school to the NBA, released on most streaming services on Tuesday.
+The Gap Year trailer can be viewed above.

 A top-20 recruit out of Princeton (OH) High School in 2018, Bazley decomitted from Syracuse University with plans to spend a season in the G League before entering the 2019 NBA Draft.
 But after signing with Rich Paul of Klutch Sports, Bazley ditched his G League plans in favor of training on his own for a season.